Dalas121/Heir_2_The_Throne/README.md

 	- maybe she makes a cameo later, as a medium-rank enemy leader somewhere?
 	- she's seen plenty of kings/queens come and go (long life), and thus she doesn't really care?

-S14: Gryphon Mountain (unassigned)
+S14: Gryphon Mountain (unassigned) - scenario number is used by Carcyn
+- if its possible to win without gryphon riders, make sure carcyn event still works
 - 1-skull difficulty.
-Rewards: Gryphon Rider, Dwarvish Scout
-- no rider-less gryphons please; I don't think the lore for that makes sense
-- not sure how to justify Dwarvish Scouts being here, but we'll need to somehow.
+Rewards: Gryphon Rider (maybe dwarves too, to ride the gryphons?)

 S15a: Valley of Death, part 1 (unassigned)
 - 2-skull difficulty.
 Rewards: Heavy Infantryman